About the Lab

 With the rapid development of next-generation sequencing technology, high-throughput sequencing has become a powerful tool for biological research.
 In our lab, we are interested in examining the genome at single-cell resolution, in contrast to the genome averaged from an ensemble of cells.

 With single-cell whole-genome analysis, we are also interested in detecting early events that drive tumorigenesis as well as the early stage of tumor heterogeneity that will influence later tumor development.
-The lab will focus on pancreatic cancer in particular.
+The lab focus on pancreatic cancer in particular.

 Development of Quantitative Single-cell RNA-seq methods for Studying Tumorigenesis and Aging processes